blackaceatzworg/poli307/syllabus.md

 _Policy is not made only by siloed institutions, but within a system of mulitple institutions and policy actors.
 Within the policymaking system, do interest groups influence policy?
 If so, how?
 Does public opinion influence policymaking?_

 * Oates, Wallace E. and Paul R. Portney.
 2003. ["The Political Economy of Environmental Policy" PDF](https://www.econ.umd.edu/research/papers/360/download/209), __Chapter 8__ in _Handbook of Environmental Economics Volume 1_. eds.
-Karl-Goran Maler and Jeffrey R. Vincent.
+Karl-Goran Maler and Jeffrey R. Vincent. __Read pgs.
+328--341__.

 * Lowery, David, and Virginia Gray.
 2004. ["A Neopluralist Perspective on Research on Organized Interests."](http://prq.sagepub.com/content/57/1/164.short) _Political Research Quarterly_ 57(1): 163–75.